-&lt;sup>139 See, e.g., Frederick Schauer, Legal Realism Untamed, 91 TEX.
-L. REV. 749, 770 (2013) (arguing that "the promise of New York Times Co. v.
-Sullivan Co. in freeing the press from much of the risk of libel litigation is undercut by the way in which libel insurers tend to impose upon their insured publications requirements that would seem unnecessary under Sullivan alone," and describing this as an example of the divergence between "paper rules" and "real rules" in law).
+&lt;sup>133 See, e.g., Frederick Schauer, Legal Realism Untamed, 91 Tex.
+L. Rev. 749, 770 (2013) (arguing that "the promise of New York Times Co. v.
+Sullivan in freeing the press from much of the risk of libel litigation is undercut by the way in which libel insurers tend to impose upon their insured publications requirements that would seem unnecessary under Sullivan alone," and describing this as an example of "paper rule-real rule divergence" in law.

-&lt;sup>140 This is, perhaps, not so much a different reason from the ones offered in the text above as it is a different way of describing those reasons.
+&lt;sup>134 This is, perhaps, not so much a different reason from the ones offered in the text above as it is a different way of describing those reasons.